Jia-py/CV/index.md

 I am a student focusing on **spatial data science**.
 I hope to combine **computer science** to uncover usable patterns in geospatial data that can help the development of society.

 # Education

-* BSc in Geographic Information Science, Zhejiang University
+* BSc in Geographic Information Science, Zhejiang University, _2017 - 2021_

-<p align=""right>2017-2021</p>
-* MSc in Computer Science, The University of Hong Kong, 2021-2022
+* MSc in Computer Science, The University of Hong Kong, _2021 - 2022_

 # Professionall Skills